Boiler Size Calculator – What Size Boiler Do I Need?

 What size boiler do you need?
 Which boiler will provide your home with adequate hot water and heating without wasting energy and driving up your heating bills?
+Find out in this boiler size calculator guide.

-In this post, we’re going to help you determine the right power output for your property (measured in kilowatts or kW for short).
+This boiler size calculator guide explores everything you need to know about boiler sizing to help you determine the right power output for your property (measured in kilowatts or kW for short).

 • The boiler size or power output is measured in kilowatts (kW).